NVIDIA/modulus/README.md

 Currently, only `linux/amd64` and `linux/arm64` platforms are supported.
 If using `linux/arm64`, some dependencies like `warp-lang` might not install correctly.

+## PhysicsNeMo Migration Guide

+NVIDIA Modulus has been renamed to NVIDIA PhysicsNeMo.
+For migration:

+- Use `pip install nvidia-physicsnemo` rather than `pip install nvidia-modulus` for PyPi wheels.
+- Use `nvcr.io/nvidia/physicsnemo/physicsnemo:<tag>` rather than
+  `nvcr.io/nvidia/modulus/modulus:<tag>` for Docker containers.
+- Replace `nvidia-modulus` by `nvidia-physicsnemo` in your pip requirements files (`requirements.txt`, `setup.py`, `setup.cfg`, `pyproject.toml`, etc.)
+- In your code, change the import statements from `import modulus` to `import physicsnemo`

+The old PyPi registry and the NGC container registry will be deprecated soon and will not receive any bug fixes/updates.
+The old checkpoints will remain compatible with these updates.

+More details to follow soon.

 ## Contributing to PhysicsNeMo